Shaftesbury

 There are great places to visit near Shaftesbury including some great towns, waterfalls, villages, historic buildings, historic monuments, ancient sites, hills, castles, ruins and airports.

-Waterfalls to visit near Shaftesbury include Jericho Weir.
+Historic Buildings to visit near Shaftesbury include The Cobb.

-There are a number of ancient sites near Shaftesbury including Eggardon Hill, Hambledon Hill, Badbury Rings, Kingston Russell Stone Circle, The Nine Stones, and Maiden Castle.
+There are a several good ancient sites in the Shaftesbury area like Eggardon Hill, Hambledon Hill, Badbury Rings, Kingston Russell Stone Circle, The Nine Stones, and Maiden Castle.

 Hills to visit near Shaftesbury include Eggardon Hill.